AslamNazeerShaikh/CSharpCodePractice/ClassCodeLibrary/StringDuplicationFiltering/StringDuplicationFilteringLinq.md

 This solution is highly optimized and follows modern C# best practices. 🚀

-Below is a detailed explanation of each LINQ and built-in method you mentioned, including **definition, syntax, use cases, and examples**.
+Below is a detailed explanation of each LINQ and built-in method including **definition, syntax, use cases, and examples**.

 ---